Code-Institute-Submissions/getMyTattoo/README.md

 ### Design

 The website has a simple layout based on Bootstrap cards and Bootstrap forms.
-I customized the design to make it more tailored on my needs and my vision.
+I customized the design to make it more tailored to my needs and my vision.

 ### Colour Scheme